Updated Dec 2015

 Nehemiah laments the troubles of Jerusalem, fasts and beseeches the Eternal.

-As we carefully examine the state of today’s Ekklesia according to scripture the terrible spiritual situation is obvious.
-Do we mourn and cry and sigh over the idolatry and lack of zeal for God’s Word in the church as Nehemiah did in his day?
+As we carefully examine the state of today’s Ekklesia according to scripture our similarly terrible spiritual situation is obvious.
+Do we mourn and cry and sigh over the idolatry and lack of zeal for God’s Word in the Ekklesia as Nehemiah murmnerd over Jerusalem in his day?

 Ezekiel 9:3 And the glory of the God of Israel was gone up from the cherub, whereupon he was, to the threshold of the house.
 And he called to the man clothed with linen, which had the writer’s inkhorn by his side;

-Consider here that this is obviously a prophecy of a future time.
+Consider here that Ezekiel nine is obviously a prophecy of a future time.
 It was fulfilled in part in the first century by Rome when the faithful fled to Pella, and it will be fulfilled once again in the immediate future.

 Nehemiah 1:4 And it came to pass, when I heard these words, that I sat down and wept, and mourned certain days, and fasted, and prayed before the God of heaven,

-Nehemiah’s prayer of repentance for the sins of the people and that the city should be built.
+Nehemiah’s prayer of repentance for the sins of the people and his request that the city should be built.

 1:5 And said, I beseech thee, O LORD God of heaven, the great and terrible God, that keepeth covenant and mercy for them that love him and observe his commandments: